-8. Defamation
+VIII.
+Defamation

-Faculty blog posts, although public and therefore open to all, may be targets of libel actions.
-In 2013, in separate incidents, the Edwin Mellen Press and its founder sued two university librarians, claiming that negative comments about the press posted by the librarians on the Internet constituted libel.
-In the first case, Mellen sued an associate librarian at McMaster University in Ontario over a post he had written in 2010, when he had been a member of the library faculty at Kansas State University, that referred to Mellen as a "vanity press" with "few, if any, noted scholars serving as series editors," benefiting largely from the failure of librarians to return books sent for approval at "egregiously high prices."
-According to the librarian, "As a qualified and experienced librarian, I was sharing a professional opinion for consumption by peers."
-Although Mellen dropped that suit, another suit by its founder continued.
+Faculty blog posts, although public and open to all, may be targets of libel actions.
+In 2013, in separate incidents, two university librarians were sued by the Edwin Mellen Press and its founder, who claimed that negative comments about the press the librarians had posted on the Internet constituted libel.
+In the first case, Mellen sued an associate librarian at McMaster University in Ontario over a post he had written in 2010, when he was a member of the library faculty at Kansas State University, that described Mellen as a "vanity press" with "few, if any, noted scholars serving as series editors," benefiting largely from librarians not returning books sent for approval at "egregiously high prices."
+The librarian stated, "As a qualified and experienced librarian, I was sharing a professional opinion for consumption by peers."43 Although Mellen dropped that suit, another suit by its founder continued.
 Mellen threatened legal action against the interim library dean at the University of Utah, after he criticized Mellen, in part for its action against the McMaster librarian.
 Mellen's threats prompted the Society for Scholarly Publishing to remove the Utah dean's posts from its blog, The Scholarly Kitchen.
-Such actions constitute clear violations of academic freedom.37
+The Mellen Press's litigious behavior is clearly incompatible with principles of academic freedom.44